cbworden/shake-doc/products.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described in the Technical Manual, the fundamental output product of the ShakeMap processing system is a finely sampled grid of latitude and longitude pairs with associated amplitude values of shaking parameters at each point.
+As described in the Technical Manual, the fundamental output product of the ShakeMap processing system is a finely-sampled grid (nominally 1-km spacing) of latitude and longitude pairs with associated amplitude values of shaking parameters at each point.
 These amplitude values are derived by interpolation of a combination of the recorded ground shaking observations and estimated amplitudes, with consideration